Germany: Shooting in Rot am See, six killed | DW | 24.01.2020

 Two people were found inside the house, and four people in front of it.

-The suspect is a German national who had a firearms license.
-Authorities said that he lived in the house were the murders occured and that he was the one who called the police after committing the crime.
+The suspect is a German national, a hobby marksman with a firearms license.
+Authorities said that he lived in the house were the murders occurred and that he was the one who called the police after committing the crime.

 Police said that preliminary indications show that the shooting was linked to "a personal relationship" conflict and tweeted that the suspect was arrested shortly after the attack.